Guide to No-till Seeding

 The following Guide was prepared in 2002 and has achieved something of a reputation for its insight.
-The Guide can be read as a general ‘How to.’
-Our specific recommendations for particular seeder models are found in the Tech Tips section, along with a pictoral of the 4 Steps of No-till Seeding.
+The Guide can be read as a general ‘how to.’
+Our specific recommendations for particular seeder models are found in the Tech Tips section, along with an illustration of the 4 Steps of No-till Seeding.
 For a printer-friendly pdf of the Guide, click here.

 The state of existing technology & our understanding by Matt Hagny (3 Sept.
 2002)